pantheon-systems/documentation/source/content/guides/git/02-git-config.md

 ## Configure Git

-You must provide a name and email with which your commits will be associated before you can commit your code in Git.
+Provide a name and email with which your commits will be associated before you can commit your code in Git.

 1. Run the following command to enter your own name and email.